Masked hero hauls bags, babies up and down Tokyo subway stairs

 The slender 27-year-old has spent three months being a good Samaritan at the station on Tokyo's western side.
 Like many in the city, it has neither elevators nor escalators and a long flight of dimly lit stairs.

-Inspiration came from the children he met at his job at an organic greengrocer, which also prompted the colour of his costume.
-He picked up the green Power Rangers suit and two spares at a discount store for 4,000 yen each.
+Inspiration came from the children he met at his job at an organic greengrocer, which also prompted the color of his costume.
+He picked up the green Power Rangers suit and two spares at a discount store for 4,000 yen ($41) each.

-Since Kanemasu can set aside only a couple of hours each day for his good deeds, he hopes to recruit others in different coloured suits.
+Since Kanemasu can set aside only a couple of hours each day for his good deeds, he hopes to recruit others in different colored suits.
 Already he has inquiries about pink and red.

 Hayato Ito, who works alongside Kanemasu at the greengrocer, said his kindness to others over the years meant his alter ego did not come as a complete surprise.